 - End Game

 - The robot commands continue to be given by the drive team.
 During this period, many scoring elements are able to be legally scored.
 This part of the match lasts 30 seconds.

-- One of the most important part of the robot is the drive train.
+- One of the most important parts of the robot is the drive train.
 The drive train is the component of the robot that allows the robot to move.
-Our drive train is made up of CNC machined plates, 4 drive motors, and 4 Mecanum Wheels.
+Our drive train is made up of a CNC machined plate, 4 drive motors, and 4, 3″ Mecanum Wheels.

 - Wheel Intake

 - Our intake first began with prototyping different wheel types to use. we tried foam stars and compliance wheels but eventually decided to use two foam wheels we had.
 When testing we discovered that the plate on our robot stuck out too far so we had to cut and smooth it down so the block could go in smoothly.
 One of the other components on the intake is the corral, it is a metal U-shaped container that holds the block so the arm can come and grab it.

 - Our Claw is a horizontal bar linkage sliding nub grabber.
 It went through 4 different iterations where we tried different ways of grabbing.
 Our first design had a plate that would hold the back of the block and the servo would swing down the arm and grab the block. we then decided to try and use a nub grabber, so we prototyped a version for that, the claw itself used a servo that would swing around similar to the first design but we found a few flaws in that so we eventually changed it to the sliding nub grabber.